1984 Houston Astros season: April

+The Astros lost to the Montreal Expos, 4–2, on Opening Day.
+Charlie Lea outdueled Joe Niekro over seven frames each.
+During the top of the eighth, Andre Dawson tripled in Tim Raines.
+Later in the inning, Miguel Diloné scored Gary Carter for a 4–1 Expos lead.

 On the Sunday evening of April 8 at the Astrodome, shortstop Dickie Thon was struck near the left eye by a rising fastball from pitcher Mike Torrez, an incident that changed the course of Thon's career.
 Craig Reynolds pinch ran for Thon, and though the Astros subsequently loaded the bases, Jerry Mumphrey popped out to extinguish the threat.
 The New York Mets won the contest, 3–1, which clinched a series sweep for New York, their first at the Astrodome since 1966.
 X-rays revealed a fractured orbital bone and Thon missed the rest of the season due to the injury.

 May

 With 39,924 fans in attendance at Shea Stadium on May 6, the second-largest of the season thus far had presented to witness the marquee duel between nineteen-year-old phenom Dwight "Doc" Gooden, and 37-year old Nolan Ryan.
 In the first inning, Ryan allowed one run on two hits, but then became unstoppable, polishing off the final eight innings yielding just four singles and two walks, while fanning seven.
 Meanwhile, Gooden started with two scoreless innings, but the Astros pummeled him in the third inning for eight runs on six hits.
 Ryan chipped in the offensive surge, executing a bunt single over Gooden's head that drove in a run.
 The Astros defeated the Mets for the second straight contest, 10–1, as Ryan went the distance.
 Ryan also lined a double to left in the sixth inning and later scored the Astros' ninth run.

 On May 22, a pre-game incident took place during warmups when St. Louis Cardinals mascot Fredbird tackled Astros first baseman Enos Cabell, which exacerbated his knee injury.
 The two clubs exchanged words, but the Astros ultimately walked the game off in the 12th inning.

 Riding a five-hit shutout on May 26, Nolan Ryan fanned nine to regain the all-time strikeout lead from Steve Carlton, 3,758 to 3,757.
 Ryan (6–2) also won his fifth straight decision while having aggregated a scoreless innings streak of 27 as the Astros defeated the Pittsburgh Pirates, 2–0.
 In the Astros' fifth inning, Bill Doran stroked a tripled to the right field corner off starter José DeLeón (2–2).
 With one out, Terry Puhl doubled, scoring Doran, and Craig Reynolds followed with single to right, which scored Puhl.
 The most recent date that Ryan had led Carlton was on July 26, 1983 (3,591—3,588).